CDTDigital/ADPQ/README.md

 - PostgreSQL 9.6.2 as a relational DBMS
 - NewRelic RPM 3.18.1 as a Application Performance Monitoring Framework

-m.
-Deployed the prototype on an Infrastructure as a Service (IaaS) - We deployed the prototype on Heroku, a PaaS provider.
+M. We deployed the prototype on Heroku, a PaaS provider.
 Heroku integrates with GitHub, allowing for easy automated deployment.

 Hosting and Deployment: Heroku - [https://www.heroku.com/](https://www.heroku.com/)